+Existing Transitioning Rural Area Urbanized Area

 Existing Transitioning

-Rural Area Urbanized Area Urbanized Area
+Urbanized Area

-I- 75 B C C
+C

-The County will maintain the adopted Level of Service standard as provided for in Policy 1.3 by making the improvements identified on the Five (5) Year Work Program.
+The County shall maintain the adopted Level of Service standard as provided for in Policy 1.3 by making the improvements identified on the Five (5) Year Work Program.

-The County shall include in its Schedule of Capital Improvements in the Capital Improvement Element those projects necessary to maintain the adopted Level of Service on the roads identified on the Five (5) Year Work Program.
+The County shall include in its Schedule of Capital Improvements (within the Capital Improvement Element) those projects identified in the Five (5) Year Work Program that are necessary to maintain the adopted Level of Service on County roadways.

-The County shall annually appropriate the funds necessary to implement those projects shown in the (first year) of the Schedule of Capital Improvements.
+The County shall annually appropriate the funds necessary to implement those projects shown in the first year of the Schedule of Capital Improvements.